nairne1/QA/README.md

 ### How I Trained the Agent

 I used Anaconda Powershell to train my agent.
+I used Unity version 6000.0.60f1, Python version 3.14.0, numpy 1.23.5 (used to organise and manipulate all the numerical data the agent learns from), and torch 2.2.1 (learns the behaviour of the agent)

 Here's what I typed into the prompt: